 The BCWMC recognizes the groundwater management authorities of other local and state agencies and identifies the BCWMC's role as primarily one of support and collaboration.
-The BCWMC encourages and supports public and private landowners to pursue conservation practices and supports cities in the implementation of their water conservation grant or cost-share programs.
+The BCWMC encourages and supports public and private landowners to pursue

-The BCWMC encourages local and state agencies to develop a groundwater action plan and will collaborate on implementation of a plan if/when it's developed in an effort to gain a better understanding of groundwater-surface water interaction and develop management strategies that consider the protection of both resources (Policy 9).
+The BCWMC encourages local and state agencies to develop a groundwater action plan and will collaborate on implementation of a plan if/when it's developed in an effort to gain a better understanding of groundwater-surface water interaction and develop management strategies that consider the protection of both resources (Policy 9). [policies #43 and #47 from 2015 plan]